 Flock’s free plan gives your team:

-- Unlimited one-to-one messages
+- Unlimited team members and one-to-one messages

-- Unlimited one-to-one video conferencing
+- Unlimited 1:1 video calls

 - 5GB storage for file sharing and 10K message history for quick search